 A secure web browser is your best bet to protect the content you upload online.
 We would recommend a secure browser over an anonymous one.
 It keeps all your personal information encrypted, keeps the passwords safe and blocks all the malicious malware and virus attacks on the internet.

 These days, more and more users are opting for VPNs or virtual private networks which keep your internet activity hidden from the server.
-People prefer VPNs over ordinary web browsers because they help them bypass local web usage restrictions and remain anonymous while doing so.
+People prefer VPNs over ordinary web browsers because they help them bypass local web usage restrictions and remain anonymous while doing so, especially when using services like Ziply Fiber.

 With so many web browsers, users have a problem of plenty.
 Every browser wants to offer the best services and get the most clients and be the best in the market.
 Most browsers tag themselves as ‘speedy’.
 However, there are definitely some that are better than others, when evaluated objectively on this parameter.